talwat/geoterm/README.md

 As a secondary goal, there should also be a rudimentary terminal client that can be used to play on PC.

-## Plans
+## Plans/Specifics

-* Varied levels of image quality for different devices.
-* Simple 2x zoom functionality (again to accomodate low resolution).
 * OCR in multiple languages to accompany lower quality image data.
+* 4-bit color at 320x240 for the calculator screen.
+* Black & white guesser window with simple world map.
+* Potentially dumping raw C struct data & using microcontroller to translate into msgpack?

 ## Communication Protocol Details